AnonymousRandomPerson/LoopMusicSwift/docs/loopfinder/loopfinder_algorithms.md

 Before ranking, some quantities need to be computed.

 1. For each loop duration, compute the *biased mean spectrum MSE*, **µ**, defined as the mean of the lowest 90% of spectrum MSEs across all windows in the spectrogram.
-Filtering out the highest 10% makes **µ** more robust against any brief bouts of noisiness in the original audio signal.
+Filtering out the highest 10% makes **µ** more robust in the presence of brief bouts of noisiness in the original audio signal.
 2. For each loop duration, compute a *weight value*, **w = [(_e_<sup>µ</sup> - 1) + (_e_<sup>r</sup> - 1)]<sup>-1</sup>**, where **r = 2.5** is a regularization parameter.
 This formula was chosen empirically because **w** is roughly constant for low values of **µ** and exponentially decaying for high values of **µ**.
 3. Normalize each weight by the sum of all the weights.
 These normalized weights are the *confidence values*.